 Now, Bahá’ís all over the East, and in some 26o countries throughout the planet, read and study the Bible.
 They love and revere Moses and Christ.
 They spread the truth of this Holy Book everywhere.

 Bahá’u’lláh has opened the eyes of the entire world to the beautiful teachings to be found in the sacred Books of the Christians and Jews.
 He has spread the Cause of Christ in the heart of Islám, Hinduism, Zoroastrianism, and Buddhism.
-He has made these teachings understandable and acceptable to the scientist and the skeptic.
-He has removed “the barrier of names.”
+He has made these teachings understandable and acceptable to the scientist and the sceptic.
+He has removed “the barrier of names”.
 (38)

 Thus, Bahá’u’lláh has fulfilled completely the prophecy from the Book of Psalms which gave this volume its title.
 He has, indeed, unsealed “the wine of astonishment” so that the beloved of God might drink and be “delivered” from the superstitions of the past.
 Bahá’u’lláh has cleared away the misunderstandings and doubts which were caused by literal interpretations, and has clarified the meaning of the sacred Scriptures of all Religions.